Setting a new stage, University of Tasmania at the Hedberg.

 Connect

-The Hedberg is the latest addition to Hobart's creative precinct which includes the Theatre Royal, Federation Concert Hall, Tasmanian Museum and Art Gallery, and the Univeristy of Tasmania's campuses including the Centre for the Arts on Hunter Street and The Media School in Salamanca Square.
+The Hedberg is the latest addition to Hobart's creative precinct which includes the Theatre Royal, Federation Concert Hall, Tasmanian Museum and Art Gallery, and the University of Tasmania's Hobart campuses including the Centre for the Arts on Hunter Street.

 University of Tasmania